Maema Njongmeta: Cincinnati Bengals

 Njongmeta signed with the Cincinnati Bengals as an undrafted free agent on May 10, 2024.
 Njongmeta was among the 53 players to make the Bengals' Week 1 roster.

 On August 26, 2025, Njongmeta was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.

 Carolina Panthers

 On September 16, 2025, Njongmeta was signed by the Carolina Panthers off the Bengals practice squad.

+On August 30, 2026, Njongmeta was waived by the Panthers as part of final roster cuts.
+He was re-signed to the practice squad on September 23, and promoted to the active roster three days later.